Fabius716/PracticeWithC/README.md

 # PracticeWithC
-Script made in c inspired by "C for dummies"
+Script made following the book C for dummies.